infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Operable principle for Android.md

 :no_entry_sign: **Failure criteria**

-- not defining custom order if the views it the layout file are not defined in the same order they should be presented to the user
+- not defining custom order if the views in the layout file are not defined in the same order they should be presented to the user

 ## Enough time